 Social Benefits: A part-time job can allow an individual to transition from a working life to full-time retirement avoiding the traditional sudden stop that can cause a number of social, relationship and even mental health issues.
 The positive impact of the social side of a working environment should not be underestimated.

 Once in drawdown, the amount that may be contributed to the pension fund each year is limited reducing the potential to grow the fund.
 It is also vitally important to consider the tax position.
 The tax implications can be complicated and will be covered in a future post.
+Should you have any questions related to pension drawdown simply complete the contact box below and we will Email you an answer (without cost or obligation)

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.